Here is a commentary from Luana Rubin of

 From eQuilter e-mail ad:

-Lately I've been working with board members of various organizations, brainstorming how to raise funds so they can upgrade equipment, attract new members, and thrive without constant financial stress.
+members of various organizations, brainstorming how to raise funds so they can

-SAQA and Andover Fabrics on a fundraising design project.
+As I mentioned last week, I am working with SAQA and Andover Fabrics on a fundraising design project.
 I accepted an invitation a few months ago to sit on the development committee of the Boulder Philharmonic, and it has been interesting to look at the fundraising topic from another angle.
 Recently crowd funding has been a popular and usually successful way to raise funds for projects, such as the recent (successful!) fundraiser for the Tentmakers of Cairo documentary.

 Yesterday Karey Bresenhan posted a very humble plea for support to raise $ on Indiegogo for the Texas Quilt Museum to buy a new projector system so they can host programs at the Museum. (see my blog for this post) A smart investment for TQM!

-San Jose Museum of Quilts and Textiles, that they are in need of emergency funds.
+Just this morning I received a e-newsletter from the San Jose Museum of Quilts and Textiles, that they are in need of emergency funds.
 I hope they will get a crowd funding page up soon so we can all pitch in whatever amount is possible!

 I really respect and admire those who sit on these boards, and who try to figure out how the heck to raise money to keep these organizations afloat.
 Raising membership fees or ticket prices is not always the answer - if you lose members because of the higher fees, then you are right back in the same hole.